StarryLeo/starry-vim/README.md

 Use `:colorscheme PaperColor` to switch to a color scheme.

-Terminal Vim users will benefit from solarizing their terminal emulators and setting solarized support to 16 colors:
+Terminal Vim users will benefit from their terminal emulators with true colors support and setting solarized support to true colors:

+    if has('termguicolors')
+        " Fix bug for vim
+        let &t_8f = "\<Esc>[38;2;%lu;%lu;%lum"
+        let &t_8b = "\<Esc>[48;2;%lu;%lu;%lum"

+        " Enable true color
+        set termguicolors
+    endif
+    " If your terminal emulator not support true colors and the colors are wrong, " try to uncomment the following line:
-    let g:solarized_use16 = 1
+    "let g:solarized_use16 = 1
     colorscheme solarized8

+Check out Terminal emulators with true colors support: https://gist.github.com/XVilka/8346728

 Terminal emulator colorschemes: